 In drafting the settlement agreement, the estate, the guardianships for the minor children, and the other passengers agreed to release the insurance company from any liability.
 Importantly, the releases also released each of the passengers from claims against each other, not just claims against the helicopter owner and insurance company.

 Allegedly, there turned out to be conflicting stories about who was piloting the helicopter when it crashed – with the pilot claiming that it was Soffer who was piloting the helicopter when it crashed.
 Mark’s investigator allegedly told Marks that the pilot had told the investigator that Soffer was piloting the helicopter when it crashed.
-Attorney Marks allegedly failed to advise Valdez’s widow that she might have a claim against Soffer, but despite this conflict nonetheless represented the estate, the widow, the guardianships of the minor children and Soffer as clients in settling with the insurance company and with each other.
+Marks allegedly failed to advise Valdez’s widow that she might have a claim against Soffer, but nonetheless represented the estate, the widow, the guardianships of the minor children and Soffer in settling with the insurance company and with each other.